David Jolly: Early career

-Political career
+Congressional career

-Jolly formerly opposed the Patient Protection and Affordable Care Act but stated on an interview with MSNBC that during unemployment he had a new appreciation for its use as a "safety net".
-He is pro-life.
+According to Politico, Jolly was known for his centrist stances in U.S. Congress, where he served one partial and one full term as a Republican.
+During his Congressional tenure, Jolly opposed the Patient Protection and Affordable Care Act, but later he stated on an interview with MSNBC that during unemployment he had a new appreciation for its use as a "safety net".
+In 2016, Jolly said that he was "pro-life".

 Speaking about firearms policy, Jolly said: "I do believe the Second Amendment is a fundamental right, but I don't believe it's beyond the reach of regulation, and I believe it's appropriate to look at regulations that ultimately keep the guns out of the hands of criminals."

-He supports the Balanced Budget Amendment and says he would have voted to raise the debt limit in early 2014.
+Jolly supported the Balanced Budget Amendment and said he would have voted to raise the debt limit in early 2014.

-Jolly supports sending special operations forces overseas, securing the border, increasing the vetting process for legal immigrants, and increasing surveillance of suspected domestic terrorists.
-In February 2014, Jolly introduced the Naval Station Guantanamo Bay Protection Act.
+Jolly also supported sending special operations forces overseas, securing the border, increasing the vetting process for legal immigrants, and increasing surveillance of suspected domestic terrorists.
+In February 2014, Jolly introduced the "Naval Station Guantanamo Bay Protection Act" bill.

-Jolly pushed to extend the ban on oil drilling in the Gulf of Mexico.
+In 2015, Jolly pushed to extend the ban on oil drilling in the gulf off Florida.
 In January 2015, Jolly announced plans to introduce a bill that would extend the reforms of the federal flood insurance program.
-In July 2015, Jolly introduced the Veterans Health Care Freedom Act.
+In July 2015, Jolly introduced the "Veterans Health Care Freedom Act" bill.
 Jolly encouraged the U.S. House to extend the Treasure Island beach renourishment project.

+Jolly introduced the bipartisan "Stop Act" in 2016 to prohibit federally elected officials from directly soliciting campaign funds or donations on the belief that post-Citizens United fundraising was taking an excessive amount of their time away from their elected duties.

 On July 21, 2014, Jolly announced his support for the legality of same-sex marriage, stating: "I believe in a form of limited government that protects personal liberty.
 To me, that means that the sanctity of one’s marriage should be defined by their faith and by their church, not by their state."
-He said "As a matter of my Christian faith, I believe in traditional marriage."
+He also said "As a matter of my Christian faith, I believe in traditional marriage."

-In April 2016, Jolly's United States Senate campaign spokesperson Sarah Bascom confirmed that the campaign had made edits to his Wikipedia page to remove information about Jolly, including references to the Church of Scientology and his lobbying activities, alleging that it presented a "public negative narrative" against him, and accused an unnamed rival campaign of adding "propaganda" to the article.
-Jolly called it "a careless staff mistake" and said that he stands by his record and wants the public to be fully informed.
+In April 2016, Jolly's United States Senate campaign spokesperson Sarah Bascom confirmed that the campaign had made edits to his Wikipedia page to remove information about Jolly that included references to the Church of Scientology and to his lobbying activities, alleging that the posts presented a "public negative narrative" against him, and she accused an unnamed rival campaign of adding "propaganda" to the article.
+Jolly called the removal "a careless staff mistake" and said that he stands by his record and wants the public to be fully informed.

-Jolly was ranked as the 48th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the fourth most bipartisan member of the U.S. House of Representatives from Florida) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).
+In 2016, Jolly was ranked as the 48th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the fourth most bipartisan House Rep. from Florida) by The Lugar Center and the McCourt School of Public Policy.